MontanaFlossCo/FlintDemo-iOS/README.md

 ### To test Handoff

-The demo app does not support data sync (if anybody knows how we can make a sample app that works with sync without requiring any developer portal shenanigans to build and run, please let us know!).
+**NOTE**: The demo app does not support data sync (if anybody knows how we can make a sample app that works with sync without requiring any developer portal shenanigans to build and run, please let us know!).

-So Handoff support is "faked" at the moment in that the demo app will send the name of the file to the receiving device as part of the Handoff data, and if the receiving device has a document of the same name it will open it – but the content will differ.
+So Handoff support is "faked" at the moment in that the demo app will send the name of the file to the receiving device as part of the Handoff data, and if the receiving device has a document of the same name it will open it – but the content will differ and the photo attachment will not be sent across either.

 You will need to build the app for two devices.
 You cannot test Handoff with the simulator.